idaholab/moose/modules/doc/content/getting_started/installation/windows10.md

 !alert! warning
 Using MOOSE on Windows 10 is experimental and not fully supported.

-Known issues:
+Caveats:

-- Peacock does not work correctly.
+- Peacock does not work correctly (artifacts during rendering: surface normals are flipped).
-- Microsoft is now offering several different flavors of linux.
-Keep in mind, the Microsoft Store may not contain the same version of said operating system that we provide a support package for.
-Do some investigating to make sure the operating system (and version) you choose, is among our list of supported linux platforms.
-In general, we have support packages for the following linux operating systems listed below at their latest available release.
-At the time of this writing, the safe bet, is to choose Ubuntu:

-  - Ubuntu
-  - Mint
-  - CentOS
-  - OpenSUSE
-  - Fedora
+- Different flavors of linux are available.

+    - Be sure to choose an OS in which we support.
+While MOOSE will ultimately work on just about every flavor of linux, this document assumes you have chosen Ubuntu.
 !alert-end!

 Begin by performing the following external sets of instructions.
-Do note, that when it comes time to decide what distribution of Linux you want, you should try and choose a flavor listed among our getting started pages for the smoothest installation process.
-This is not a requirement however, as MOOSE will run on just about any flavor of Linux if you are of the adventurous type!
+Remember to choose Ubuntu, unless you know what you are doing.

 - [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)
 - [VcXsrv](https://sourceforge.net/projects/vcxsrv/reviews/) (Only needed for Peacock)

+## Launch VcXsrv

+Each time you reboot, or basically each time VcXsrv is *not* running, and you wish to use the graphical capabilities of MOOSE (Peacock), you should start VcXsrv before launching your WSL terminal.

+We have found better performance instructing VcXsrv to use software rendering over native OpenGL.
+When launching VcXsrv, search for the option: "Native opengl", and un-check it.
+All other options can remain the default.

 ## Edit Hostname within WSL